 Alexander has performed at many prestigious venues both in the UK and abroad including Westminster Abbey, St Paul's Cathedral, St George's Chapel Windsor Castle, Royal Festival Hall, Wigmore Hall, the cathedrals of Southwark, St Edmundsbury, Canterbury, Wells, Gloucester, Salisbury, Chichester, Coventry, St Albans, Chester, Peterborough, Manchester, Armagh, Rochester, and Wakefield, the Ritz Hotel, the Chapel Royal at St James' Palace, Westminster Central Hall, St Martin-in-the-Fields, St John's Smith Square, Snape Maltings, Pembroke College Cambridge, St Catharine's College Cambridge, Queen's College Cambridge, Reading Town Hall, Rochdale Town Hall, Christchurch Priory, St Mary Redcliffe, Ealing Abbey, Concertgebouw Amsterdam (the Netherlands), Hallgrímskirkja (Iceland), Skalholt Cathedral (Iceland), Bayeux Cathedral (France), Abbaye aux Dames à Caen (France), Dominican Church Kraków (Poland), St Peter and St Paul Church Kraków (Poland), Nuovo Teatro Communale Bolzano (Italy), Stadtstheatre Darmstadt (Germany), Neresheim Abbey (Germany), Palazzo dei Congressi Stresa (Italy) and Auditorium Salla dei Piazza Rimini (Italy).
 Performances at festivals include the Cambridge Summer Music Festival, Totally Thames Festival (in which he premiered a work by Lloyd Coleman), Halifax Festival, Proms at St Jude's, Bloomsbury Organ Day, Halifax Minster Festival and St Albans International Organ Festival.
 Alexander has played on RTE Television (Ireland) and BBC Radio Suffolk.

 As an orchestral player Alexander has performed in outreach projects with the London Philharmonic Orchestra, has toured Europe with the European Union Youth Orchestra under the direction of Gianandrea Noseda, and has played continuo with the Wren Players, Monteverdi String Band, Chameleon Arts Orchestra and Musica Donum Dei.
 As a soloist on the piano he has performed Mozart's Piano Concerto No.20 in D minor with Misbourne Symphony Orchestra under the baton of Richard Jacklin.
 In 2015 Alexander co-founded the Apollon Duo with violinist Dora Chatzigeorgiou.
 He is also in regular demand as a conductor, having previously held the positions of Principal Conductor of the Halifax Chamber Choir and Acting Musical Director of East London Chorus.
 In 2014 Alexander won a grant from the Eric Thompson Trust to study the works of Messiaen, Alain and Duruflé with Susan Landale in Paris, which concluded with a recital at St Lawrence Jewry in October 2015.
 In October 2016 Alexander performed a choreographed version of Britten's Rejoice in the Lamb at Snape Maltings with Aldeburgh Voices and the Richard Alston Dance Company as part of a Britten Weekend.
-Alexander’s upcoming engagements include recitals at Peterborough and St Edmundsbury Cathedrals, and a tour to Portugal with St Edmundsbury Cathedral Choir.
-In September 2017 Alexander takes up the position of Musical Director of the Hedingham Singers.
+Alexander’s upcoming engagements include recitals at St Paul's and St Edmundsbury Cathedrals, and a tour to Portugal with St Edmundsbury Cathedral Choir.